-This easy seitan stir-fry makes a delicious and nourishing one-dish meal.
-To vary it, you can substitute tofu for the seitan.
+This easy and colorful seitan stir-fry, embellished with broccoli, zucchini, bell pepper, and pineapple makes a delicious and nourishing meal served over rice or noodles.
+Complete the meal with one of VegKitchen’s many slaw-style salads.
+To vary this dish, you can substitute tofu for the seitan.
 Adapted from The Vegetarian Family Cookbook.
+Photos by Evan Atlas.

 - 1 1/2 tablespoons olive oil

 - 1 medium onion, chopped

 - 2 medium broccoli crowns, cut into bite-sized pieces